Azure/portaldocs/portal-sdk/generated/top-react-guides-new.md

 const onRenderCell = (resource: ResourceMetadata) => {
     /*
      Here we create a layout that has a left side, big icon and a right side with the three properties listed.
      To do this, we create a Horizontal stack of 200 px, with the first item being the Icon, and the second being a vertical stack of our three property values.
     */

+    // the useTheme hook allows us to grab the current correct color, and have it update as the portal theme changes const backgroundColor = useTheme().semanticColors.bodyStandoutBackground;
-    return <div className={classNames.listRootDiv}>
+    return <div className={classNames.listRootDiv} styles={{ backgroundColor }}>
         <Stack horizontal>
             <StackItem >
                 <FrameworkIcon image={resource.icon} className={classNames.icon} />